 Automated Driving Systems

 The Automated Driving Systems (ADS) project is one of six projects that make up the Contra Costa Transportation Authority’s (CCTA’s) INNOVATE 680 program.
 The program seeks to implement a carefully curated suite of projects that, when operating together, will address corridor-wide congestion, travel delays, and long-standing operational challenges along Interstate 680 (I-680).
 The Automated Driving Systems project will deliver greater mobility access and choices to transportation-challenged, underserved communities while preparing for the future of mobility for all corridor residents.

-In 2019, CCTA was awarded an $8 million grant by the U.S. Department of Transportation (USDOT) to conduct three groundbreaking pilot projects.
+In 2019, CCTA was awarded a $7.5 million grant by the U.S. Department of Transportation (USDOT) to conduct three groundbreaking pilot projects.
 These pilot projects will address current mobility needs while advancing standards for automated driving systems in the U.S. by gathering essential data on performance and safety measures with CCTA’s partners at GoMentum Station.

 Walnut Creek, CA